Dantong88/Medical-Partial-Body-Pose-Estimation/README.md

 ## Run the inference of your images
 The model takes images and the partial body detection results as input, feel free use oue test data (the link above) and the pre-generated detection results [] to test.

-Feel free to use our prepared data for test.
-You can download them at [test_data](https://drive.google.com/file/d/1mOwxB5doD-zhMsQkKte2Gt8V40oxR7PN/view?usp=sharing).

 Then get the pose estimation results by running: